DavidRMorphew/books-and-banter/README.md

 ## Purpose and Usage

 This app is intended to help create and persist an online catalogue of books for a library.
-It also builds out an online user interface for a library with checkout functionality, persisted checkout records, and shared thoughts on books through user submitted reviews.
+It also builds out an online user interface for a library with checkout functionality, persisted checkout records, and shared thoughts on books through user-submitted reviews.

 As the admin, you first create a catalogue of book instances from Google Books with all of the usual data you would want on a book (such as title, authors, isbn, etc.).
 You can also use the google search feature to add more books to your library catalogue at any time, or you can add your own entries.

-Once your catalogue is stocked, your users can sign up with google or manually to
+Once your catalogue is stocked, your users can sign up with google (or by entering username, email, and password) to:
-* view, sort, and search the library (e.g. by author, title, description);
+* view, sort, and search the library (e.g. by author, title, description)
-* create checkout records for books;
+* create checkout records for books
-* and write and edit book reviews.
+* write and edit book reviews

 For ease of the admin's mind, there is an `appropriate language` custom validation for reviews, which you can use to disallow certain words or phrases.
 The disallowed word list currently includes phrases such as "gee willikers."